South Asian Daily | The biggest South Asian Media House

 Canada News

+Indo-Canadian Friends of Osler’s support of the $ 1 million pledge for The William Osler Health System FoundationThe Indo-Canadian Friends of Osler (ICFO) has organised The Butterfly Soiree, an evening of entertainment and inspiration coinciding with the Valentine’s ...
+Full article

-Mississauga – Investigators from the 11 Division Criminal Investigation Bureau are seeking the public’s assistance as ...
+Mississauga – Investigators from the 11 Division Criminal Investigation Bureau have arrested a male for a ...

+BUT MORE THAN A THIRD OF RESPONDENTS WANT “SOMEONE ELSE” TORONTO – In a random ...

+Joban Randhawa, Surinder Mavi and Jaskirat Mann, supporters Aam Admi Party from Canada are in ...

 Community News